 Some of the most common causes of this problem include a problem with either party’s internet connection, insufficient funds by the sender, suspected fraud, expired debit or credit cards, or a problem with any of Cash App’s servers.

 When you see this error message, there’s usually something you can do about it.
 In this article, I’ll show you what to do when you keep receiving the “Cash App payment completed but not received error,” and why it even shows up in the first place.

 Why Is Cash App Payment Completed but Not Received?

-Before going in-depth on why this problem exists, it’s crucial to understand the problem in the first place.
+Before going in depth on why this problem exists, it’s crucial to understand the problem.
 To understand what it means for a Cash App payment to be completed but not received, it’s crucial to understand the meaning of a completed payment and received payment.

-When a payment on Cash App is said to have been completed, it means they have deducted the appropriate funds from the recipient’s account and it’s impossible to reverse the payment.
-On normal occasions, the recipient should receive the money in their Cash App balance as soon as it shows that the payment has been completed.
+When a payment on Cash App is said to have been completed, it means they have deducted the funds from the recipient’s account and it’s impossible to reverse the payment.
+On normal occasions, the recipient should receive the money in their Cash App balance as soon as it shows that they have completed the payment.

 On the other hand, “received,” as used with payments on Cash App, is usually talking about the recipient.
 Money is said to be received on Cash App when the recipient has confirmed receipt of the funds by seeing it on their balance.
 When a payment is completed on the part of the sender, it should also be received by the receiver.